 - A group of Business School students emerged as winners of the International Entrepreneurial Brains Made on Campus 2015 Competition, hosted in Stuttgart, Germany.

 - MA Visual Communication graduate Claire Farrell established her company EC Arts while still at University and current students are now given opportunities to work with her.

 - Film and Animation students have had their work shown nationally and internationally at various prestigious film festivals, such as the Canada Stop Motion Festival, Canterbury Animation Festival, Flip Festival, Flatpack Festival, and xHumed.

 Practical experience is vital for employability, so many of our courses offer internships with leading companies, giving you valuable experience as well as an opportunity to make important connections for the future.

 Working closely with these companies also means you’ll benefit from the latest insights in your chosen area of study.

-Microsoft, BBC, Cisco, Sony, SAP and Cartier are just some of the top brands we have links with.
+Microsoft, BBC, Cisco, Sony, SAP and Jaguar Land Rover are just some of the top brands we have links with.